 Dementia: How to Qualify for Social Security Disability

 Dementia is the loss of mental functions such as thinking, memory, and reasoning that is severe enough to interfere with a person’s daily functioning.
 Dementia is not a disease itself, but rather a group of symptoms that are caused by various diseases or conditions.
-While symptoms of dementia can vary greatly, at least two of the following core mental functions must be significantly impaired to be considered dementia: memory, communication, and language, ability to focus and pay attention, reasoning and judgment, and visual perception.
-The most common cause of dementia is Alzheimer’s disease, but there are as many as 50 other known causes.
-Vascular dementia, which occurs after a stroke, is the second most common dementia type.
+While symptoms can vary greatly, at least two of the following core mental functions must be significantly impaired to be considered dementia: memory, communication, and language, ability to focus and pay attention, reasoning, and judgment, and visual perception.
+The most common cause of this medical condition is Alzheimer’s disease, but there are as many as 50 other known causes.
+Vascular dementia, which occurs after a stroke, is the second most common type.
 People with dementia may have problems with short-term memory, keeping track of a purse or wallet, paying bills, planning and preparing meals, remembering appointments or traveling out of the neighborhood.

 Click here to begin your application for disability benefits.